JoShMiQueL/nw-status/QUICKSTART.md

 ```

 The program will:
-- Send an initial status message to Telegram
 - Check the server every 5 minutes (or your configured interval)
-- Send a notification when transfer availability changes
+- Send notifications based on your configured events
+- Save state to avoid duplicate notifications on restart

 ## 5. Stop Monitoring